 - Freshly ground pepper

 - 2 cups shredded cheddar cheese

 - Thinly sliced radishes for serving

 - In a large skillet over medium-high heat, add 1 tablespoon of oil.
 Add onion, garlic, and chipotle in adobo, and cook until softened, 3-4 minutes.
 Transfer the mixture into a food processor along with black beans, lime juice, adobo sauce, salt, and pepper.
 Process until smooth.

 - Heat up another tablespoon of oil in the same pan.
 Add back in the pureed black beans and fry for 1-2 minutes until slightly thickened.
 Remove from the pan and set aside in a covered bowl until ready to serve.

 - Preheat oven to 425 degrees.

 - Arrange half of chips on a baking sheet.
-Top with half of beans, then half of each cheese, then repeat with another layer of each.
+Top dollops of half of beans, a sprinkle of half of each cheese, then repeat with another layer of each.

-- Place baking sheet in the oven and bake until cheese is melted and gooey, about 5 minutes.
+- Place baking sheet in the oven and bake until cheese is melted and gooey, about 6-7 minutes.

-- Serve nachos topped with pico de gallo, sliced jalapeño, scallions, cilantro and radishes.
+- Serve nachos topped with pico de gallo, sliced jalapeño, scallions, corn, cilantro and radishes.